Status and power at meetings

 It’s been hard to miss the deluge of books and articles pointing out (correctly) that presenters who tell relevant, well-told stories have far more impact on listeners than those who recite a litany of facts.
 It’s not surprising that the most popular and highly paid professional speakers are those with a vivid story to tell — one that often follows some variant of the hero’s journey

-Unfortunately, such power can also be used for evil.
+Unfortunately, some use such power for evil.
 People can use stories to inflict great damage.

 Examples abound

 Ronald Reagan’s mythical “welfare queen” has shaped U.S. welfare policy for 40 years.
 Chimamanda Adichie tells how childhood reading warps our view of the world.
-Stories of parents whose children developed the symptoms of autism soon after vaccination have led many people to not vaccinate their children, leading to the resurgence of preventable diseases even though scientific research has shown no connection between vaccination and autism.
+Stories of children who developed the symptoms of autism soon after vaccination have led many parents to not vaccinate their children, leading to the resurgence of preventable diseases even though scientific research has shown no connection between vaccination and autism.

 Stories are dangerous, because, even with good intentions, stories can be wrong.
 And, more dangerously, they can be purposefully misleading.
-A child’s default belief is that stories they hear are true.
+A child’s default belief is that the stories they hear are true.
 We tend to carry that belief into adulthood despite increasing experience that stories can be seriously biased and deceptive.
-The terrible way in which it has recently become routine for authority figures to publicly lie in order to achieve their own objectives is leading to a world where “alternative facts” are becoming the norm.
+Sadly, it has now become routine for authority figures to publicly lie to achieve their objectives.
+This is leading to a world where “alternative facts” are becoming the norm.

 Some stories have a dark side